HFHLogo

 However, this type of fuel has some safety issues.

-The flame is hard to see and quiet, so it's possible to knock over the stove while it's operating and ignite whatever is around it, including you.
+The flame is hard to see and burns very quiet, so it's possible to knock over a lit stove and ignite whatever is around it, including you.

 • It's a no-no during a burn ban, just as a wood stove would be.